 Or should I say, try to feel the soul of the famous wizard, so much has this place become a tourist attraction.

 At first sight, walking around Porto, you can only assume that there is a long line of people waiting in front of an almost ordinary building.
-Having had this bookshop on my list of libraries/bookshops to discover in the world for a few years (who else makes such a list but me?), I didn’t think it had become so touristy.
+Having had this bookshop on my list of libraries/bookshops to discover for a few years (who else makes such a list but me?), I didn’t think it had become so touristy.
 It was just an underestimation of the power of Harry Potter.

 Personally, I discovered more about Harry Potter during my exchange in Edinburgh, and I can see how the Scottish city could be associated with the literary saga.